YanWittmann/minecraft-beginners-journey/README.md

-# minecraft-beginners-journey
+# Beginner's Journey

-A datapack containing advancements guiding new players through the game
+A minecraft datapack containing advancements guiding new players through the game.